ha0ye/haoye.us/content/about/header/index.md

   About Hao Ye
 ---

-As the Reproducibility Librarian at the University of Florida, I provide training and consultations in open research, reproducible practices, and computational workflows.
+I am motivated to use my expertise to solve interesting and impactful problems.
+Lately, that has been through teaching and developing training materials, and collaborating to achieve systemic change in research practices.

-I have had a meandering academic and educational path through computer science, psychology, oceanography, and ecology.
-Primarily, I have been motivated in finding opportunities to use my expertise to solve interesting problems.
+My academic background has spanned several different fields, including computer science, psychology, oceanography, and ecology.
+Currently, I focus on open research / open science and reproducibility practices.

-I am interested in making academia and research more inclusive and open, through better tools, training, incentives, and enforcement of norms.
+More broadly, I am interested in making academia and society more inclusive and open, to improve accessibility to knowledge.
+After many years spent working on data and software, I have become more intentionally collaborative to tackle these larger scale problems.
+I enjoy working with other people on initiatives, so [get in touch](../contact) if you want to chat!

 ## Education